AngelosAnagnostopoulos/Amazing_Job_Finder/README.md

 - Set up first CI/CD draft. **Done**
 - Figure out testing details and update ci/cd workflows to use specific directories. **Done**
 - Create a frontend template (first conceptualy, then in html/css/). **Done (needs to be made in code)**
-- Get database read-replicas up and running.
+- Get database read-replicas up and running. **Done**
+- Add functionality to handle zip codes and cities.
 - Write basic APIs to test databases and interconnectivity (Simple 200 OK responses will do).
 - Make webpage responsive by adding javascript.
 - Extend API functionality and implement microservices.